Xunnamius/black-flag/README.md

 DEBUG='myctl*' myctl
 ```

+> Black Flag's truly rich debug output will prove a mighty asset in debugging
+> any framework-related issues, and especially when writing unit/integration
+> tests.
+When your CLI is crashing or your test is failing in a strange way,
+> re-running the failing test or problematic CLI with debugging enabled should
+> be among the first things you reach for!

-To get meaningful debug output from your commands themselves, just use
+It is also possible to get meaningful debug output from your commands
-[debug][14]:
+themselves.
+Just use [debug][17] in your command files:

 ```typescript
 // File: my-cli-project/commands/index.ts